lazycrazyowl/uima_sample/README.md

 		This set includes work from a number of people showing how to create a ConceptMapper Dictionary from an OBO file, then run CM in a pipeline to create RDF output.
 		It uses xml files to describe the UIMA Analysis Engines.
-		ConceptMapper
-		RdfCasConsumer
-		RdfGenerator
-		OboDictionaryCreator

-	** ConceptMapperUIMAFitPipeline.java
-		This is an aborted attempt at creating a ConceptMapper AE from uimaFIT calls without the use of xml files or the ConceptMapperAggregateFactory used elsewhere.
-Sources of Difficulties include that base class of ConceptMapper.
-It's the stock JCasAnnotator_ImplBase, not the uimaFIT one.
-There are subtle ways around that however.
-The uimaFIT parameter initialization can be called directly.
-(TBc)
 		See: https://groups.google.com/forum/?fromgroups#!topic/uimafit-users/BiCdfJrwGBE

 * lucene_pipelines